 Historically, a government's largest group of assets (infrastructure - streets, storm sewers, etc.) had not been reported nor depreciated in governmental financial statements.
 GASB 34 required that these assets be valued and reported within the Governmental column of the Government-wide Statement of Net Position.
 Additionally, the government must elect to either (1) depreciate these assets over their estimated useful life or (2) develop a system of asset management designed to maintain the service delivery potential to near perpetuity.
 If the government develops the asset management system (the modified approach), which periodically (at least every third year), by category, measures and demonstrates its maintenance of locally established levels of service standards, the government may record its cost of maintenance in lieu of depreciation.
-The Village has elected to depreciate assets over their useful life or expand its capacity) the cost of the project will be expensed.
+The Village has elected to depreciate assets over their useful life.
+If a project is considered maintenance (a recurring cost that does not extend the asset's original useful life or expand its capacity) the cost of the project will be expensed.
 An "overlay" of a street will be considered maintenance whereas a "rebuild" of a street will be capitalized.